biof509/biof509/docs/syllabus/index.rst

 Logistics
 ---------

-This is a 15 week course starting on the 4th February 2016, and finishing on 12th May 2016.
-Classes will take place between 5:30pm and 7:30pm each Thursday in building 10, room B1C207 within the FAES Academic Center.
+This is a 15 week course starting on the 15th September 2016, and finishing on 15th December 2016.
+Classes will take place between 5:30pm and 7:30pm each Thursday in building 10, room B1C209 within the FAES Academic Center.

 Attendance in class is strongly recommended; however, we realize other commitments will occasionally prevent attendance.
 Class materials will generally be sent to all learners via email.